GabeScott/standard-works-vault/General Conference/1983 April - Repentance.md

 He looked puzzled.
 “What do you mean?”

 I said, “Well, in order to be forgiven, a transgressor must experience godly sorrow.
-(See 2 Cor.
-7:10.)
+(See [[2 Corinthians 7.10|2 Cor.
+7:10]].)
 He must have anguish of soul and genuine regret.
 This sorrow must be strong enough and long enough to motivate the additional processes of repentance, or it is not deep enough.
 Regret must be great enough so as to bring forth a changed person.
 That person must demonstrate that he is different than before by doing different and better things.
 Have you been sorry enough?”
 I asked again.

 He hesitated.
 “I’ve changed,” he said.
 “I’m not the same as I was before.
 I keep all the commandments now.
 I would like somehow to make it up to my parents.
 I have prayed for forgiveness.
 I apologized to the person I wronged.
 I realize the seriousness of what I have done.
 I would give anything if it hadn’t happened.
 Maybe I haven’t been as good as I could be, but I don’t know what else to do.
 But I didn’t ever confess to anyone.”